teamniteo/handbook/5_People/one-on-one-meetings.md

 This is your opportunity to discuss anything you want so they should be treated as more of a *beer in a coffee shop* than an *interview-style* meeting.

-One on One notes and Career Path are saved in a private repository you create in your GitHub account.
-You can fork and copy contents of [the example repository](https://github.com/niteoweb/my-niteo-career).
+Notes and tracking of One on One's is done in a private repository you create in your own GitHub account, so that you are the master of your private information.
+Follow the instructions on [the example repository](https://github.com/niteoweb/my-niteo-career).

 ## Schedule